The NEWID() function, when used with an order by clause, will return a set of random rows from a table.

 A Word of Caution

 This article with its example will give you an idea about how to get or retrieve random rows from a table.
-It is simple, though the SQL Server built-in function NEWID() has other uses too, such as generating random numbers etc. Let me know if you have figured out another useful query using this function.
+It is simple, though the SQL Server built-in function NEWID() has other uses too, such as generating random and unique values etc. Let me know if you have figured out another useful query using this function.